emc-mongoose/mongoose-base/doc/usage/load/steps/README.md

 * Load operations recycling is enabled but all the load operations are failed (there's no successfull load operations to recycle)

+# 3. Type

+## 3.1.
+Linear

+*Linear* load step type is used by default and may be considered as a straightforward way to generate a load.